acarapetis/asteroid-civil-war/README.md

 # Asteroids

 This is a "game" I wrote in 2010.
-Highlights are the particles and the colliding/exploding procedurally generated asteroids.
+It's really just a basic 2D engine with a fun particle system.

 ## Building